The Mamelukes

 The Mamelukes is a 1965 Egyptian epic film directed by Atef Salem and starring Omar Sharif, Nabila Ebeid and Emad Hamdy.
 It is written by Abdul Hai Adib (screenplay) and Mohammed Mostafa Samy (dialogue).
 The film is based on a story by Nayruz Abdel Malek, inspired by true events from the Mamluk Egypt period.
 The Mamelukes was produced by Helmy Rafla for Al Qahera Cinema and was released on October 4, 1965 by El Sharq Distribution.

 The film received mixed reviews, with much publicity going towards the film being Omar Sharif's comeback to Egyptian cinema since 1961.

-Plot
+Synopsis

 After the Egyptians suffered from the oppression of the Mamluks, the people united and organized popular resistance to eliminate them and get rid of the Circassian ruler and the commander of his guard.
 The beloved Ahmed and Qamar joined the resistance despite the torment they were subjected to.
 Ahmed was determined to avenge the death of his mother at their hands.